genoassist/genoassist/README.md

     </tr>
 </table>

-Note: all pahts used with GenoMagic have to be absolute paths (a Docker requirement).
+Note: all paths used with GenoMagic have to be absolute paths (a Docker requirement).

 ### Simple usage
 If you simply want to perform assembly and allow GenoMagic to use its default parameters, use: